-Dr. Russell teaches Public Relations core courses such as Administration, Communication, and Campaigns.
-She is also interested in social media, globalization, and corporate social responsibility initiatives.
-She also teaches media history and is a member of the UGA Graduate Faculty.
+Dr. Russell teaches public relations core courses in both the undergraduate and graduate programs, with a particular interest in social media, globalization, and corporate social responsibility initiatives.
+She also teaches media history and is a member of the UGA graduate faculty.

 Dr. Russell is a former PR writer for the Wisconsin Department of Transportation, former PR specialist for the American Camping Association and former photography and publicity assistant for Common Wealth Development.